lukejpreston/xunit-viewer/README.md

 ## Features

-* Generate a HTML single file with ability to search, filter
+* Generate an HTML single file with the ability to search, filter
 * Render results out to the console, this comes with the ability to search and filter
 * Re-run the above when a file changes
-* Start a server with websockets to keep the browser in-sync with the data
+* Start a server with WebSockets to keep the browser in sync with the data
 * Add files to the web app without having to re-run xunit viewer
-* Adds the meta data to the header so you can share the URL in places such as slack, example
+* Adds the metadata to the header so you can share the URL in places such as slack, for example

 ![Example](https://raw.githubusercontent.com/lukejpreston/xunit-viewer/master/example-header.png)

-Xunit Viewer supports node LTS version, but should support 10+
+Xunit Viewer supports node LTS version but should work on node 10+

 ## Usage, CLI